JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Concepts_of_Salvation_The_Bible_and_UB_Compared.md

 The concept of progressive development subsequent to leaving our earthly existence raises the question of universal salvation.
 Does God wish to save all of his mortal children?
 If not, is there an implied premise limiting God's goodness?
 Paul writes in I Tim.
 2:3-4, “God our Savior desires all men to be saved and to come to the knowledge of the truth.”
 But what are the consequences of some not desiring to accept salvation?
 Theologians who support the Irenaean view suggest the possibility of either divine annihilation or the dwindling out of existence of those who refuse salvation.

 _The Urantia Book_ teaches the concept of progressive perfection of all those who sincerely wish to achieve the perfection that results finally in the attainment of the presence of the Universal Father.
 It also teaches that it is the Father's desire that all should be saved and no stone should be unturned in order to achieve this result.
 But free will belongs always to the individual personality and: “The final result of wholehearted sin is annihilation.
 In the last analysis, such sin-identified individuals have destroyed themselves by becoming wholly unreal through their embrace of iniquity.
-The factual disappearance of such a creature is, however, always delayed until the ordained order of justice current in that universe has been fully complied with.” ([UB 2:3.2](/en/The_Urantia_Book/2#p3_2)) The final adjudication of such an individual must prove entirely satisfactory to all related personalities, and be so fair “as to win the approval of the sinner himself.” ([UB 54:3.2](/en/The_Urantia_Book/54#p3_2))
+The factual disappearance of such a creature is, however, always delayed until the ordained order of justice current in that universe has been fully complied with.” (<a id="a54_766"></a>[UB 2:3.2](/en/The_Urantia_Book/2#p3_2)) The final adjudication of such an individual must prove entirely satisfactory to all related personalities, and be so fair “as to win the approval of the sinner himself.” (<a id="a54_979"></a>[UB 54:3.2](/en/The_Urantia_Book/54#p3_2))

 > _The Urantia Book teaches the concept of progressive perfection of all those who sincerely wish to achieve the perfection that results finally in the attainment of the presence of the Universal Father._

 The most basic concepts of salvation center around the meaning of the suffering of Christ on the cross.
 The Irenaean view of the suffering endured by Jesus during his agonizing death by crucifixion is that it was not, as such, willed by God but rather was the result of human wickedness, self-centeredness, and moral failure.
 In enduring this appalling event, Jesus was not placating a wrathful God but was his agent in overcoming evil with good. _The Urantia Book_ also teaches that the crucifixion was the result of human wickedness and ignorance and it was the Father's will that Jesus submit to the natural outcome of this depravity.

 In describing this tragic situation, Jesus said, “From olden times the prophets have perished in Jerusalem, and it is only befitting that the Son of Man should go up to the city of the Father's house to be offered up as the price of human bigotry and as the result of religious prejudice and spiritual blindness.
 O Jerusalem, Jerusalem, which kills the prophets and stones the teachers of truth!
 How often would I have gathered your children together even as a hen gathers her brood under her wings, but you would not let me do it!
 Behold, your house is about to be left to you desolate!
 You will many times desire to see me, but you shall not.
 You will then seek but not find me.”
-And when he had spoken, he turned to those around him and said: “Nevertheless, let us go up to Jerusalem to attend the Passover and do that which becomes us in fulfilling the will of the Father in heaven.” ([UB 171:4.7](/en/The_Urantia_Book/171#p4_7))
+And when he had spoken, he turned to those around him and said: “Nevertheless, let us go up to Jerusalem to attend the Passover and do that which becomes us in fulfilling the will of the Father in heaven.” (<a id="a60_889"></a>[UB 171:4.7](/en/The_Urantia_Book/171#p4_7))

 The Irenaean viewpoint sees the judicial murder of Christ as the focus of God's saving work and the turning point of man's salvation.
 It is the ultimate example of evil being transformed to a good purpose by Jesus' voluntary endurance of suffering as God's servant and agent.
 This view of suffering as being put to constructive use is continued in the later documents of the New Testament in which we are confronted with the extraordinary phenomenon of those early Christians rejoicing in the difficulties and persecutions of apostleship as permitting them to share directly in the sufferings of Jesus in his saving work ([2 Cor.
 1:5-6](/en/Bible/2_Corinthians/1#v5); [I Peter 2:21-22](/en/Bible/1_Peter/2#v21)).
 In the New Testament, evil and suffering are also seen as a preparation for our participation in the glory of God's kingdom ([2 Cor.
 4:17](/en/Bible/2_Corinthians/4#v17); [I Peter 4:13](/en/Bible/1_Peter/4#v13)), and for our acceptance in full sonship with the Father in that Kingdom ([Heb.
 12:6-7](/en/Bible/Hebrews/12#v6)).